Bilkiss/reactive-storage-service-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.

+## Docker & vscode remote container setup

+This branch has been configured to use docker/vscode remote container.
+Ensure docker desktop is installed and running and install the extension Remote Containers (search for ms-vscode-remote.remote-containers) on your vscode.
+Followed by Remote-Container:Clone Repository into Remote Container on the command pallette.

+Once the container is created and ready, you can access the command line from the Terminal > New Terminal from the vscode menu.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Use the URLs

+/home
+/form
+/list
+/total

+To access the compoments (check app-routing module.ts)

 ## Code scaffolding